aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/worksheets/worksheet-views/show-and-hide-gridlines-and-row-column-headers/_index.md

 {{% alert color="primary" %}}

-Aspose.Cells supports hiding and showing Gridlines of the worksheet which are visible by default.
-It also provides controlling visibility of Row Column Headers of the worksheet.
+Aspose.Cells supports hiding and showing gridlines of a worksheet, which are visible by default.
+It also provides control over the visibility of row and column headers of the worksheet.

 {{% /alert %}}